BuddyBob/AntColony/README.md

 # Ant Colony – NEAT-Powered Simulation

-My simulations of ants where they evelve through a NEAT algorithm.
+Simulation of ants evolve through a NEAT algorithm.
-Ants learnt o grab food and bring it back to their nests.
+Ants learn to grab food and bring it back to their nests.
 Fast ants are quicker to food but deplete hunger faster

 # What to look for